Breast Cancer Diagnosis and Eosinophilic Cytoplasm

 If a suspicious breast lesion is identified on a breast cancer screening mammogram, there is a very good chance that a small tissue sample will be taken for histological analysis.

-During this process, various protein-based dyes (and other types of dyes) will likely be dropped into the tissue sample.
+During this process, the pathologist will drop various protein-based dyes (and other types of dyes) into the tissue sample.
 If certain proteins or hormones are present in the tissue, they will react to the dye and change color.

 Eosin, is an acid-based dye, and if certain biochemical processes are happening within the tissue such that there is a chemical reaction to the eosin dye, those stained cells are called ‘eosinophilic’, which means ‘loves eosin’.

-Eosinophilic cytoplasm therefore describes the appearance of cells and structures seen in histological sections that readily ‘take up‘ the staining dye eosin.
+Eosinophilic cytoplasm therefore describes the appearance of cells and structures seen in histological sections.
+These cells readily ‘take up’ the staining dye eosin.

 Proteins are chains of amino acids